Chrome Flags give you power customizations for Chrome.

 This Flag replaces the Automatic tab discarding Flag.
 If you’re in the habit of leaving multiple tabs open, this Flag is for you: it keeps those tabs open but stops them from using memory.

 Normally, Chrome treats each tab as its own little program, which you can see in your Task Manager.
 This “Tablerone” is a memory- and CPU-suck.
-But with Tab freeze and discard, you can leave as many tabs as you want open, still see their content, but not sacrifice memory to keep them visible.
+But with Tab freeze and discard, you can leave as many tabs as you want open and still see their content with out sacrificing memory.
 They “wake back up” when you navigate or interact in them.
+IF you have a tab addiction, enable this Chrome Flag.

 3. Parallel downloading